 LATTE-2 five-year efficacy and safety results

 The phase IIb LATTE-2 study demonstrated after five years (256 weeks) that the long-acting regimen of cabotegravir and rilpivirine, administered every two months or once monthly, demonstrated high rates of virologic response, long-term durability of virologic response and good overall tolerability.

-LATTE-2 included 274 participants who were first placed on an oral, three-drug regimen for 20 weeks and then randomised to receive either the long-acting injectable regimen of cabotegravir and rilpivirine once monthly, every two months, or to continue the oral, three-drug regimen.
+LATTE-2 included 274 participants who were first placed on an oral, three-drug regimen for 20 weeks and then randomized to receive either the long-acting injectable regimen of cabotegravir and rilpivirine once monthly, every two months, or to continue the oral, three-drug regimen.
 After 96 weeks, participants on the oral regimen were given the option of transitioning to the long-acting once-monthly or every-two-month regimen.
 After five years, 88% (101/115) of participants receiving the every-two-month regimen and 74% (85/115) of the participants receiving the once-monthly regimen remained virally suppressed.
 Of the participants on the oral comparator arm who elected to switch to either injectable regimen at Week 96, 93% (41/44) remained virally suppressed at five years.

 A total of 44 of the 230 participants in the every-two-month and once-monthly arms weren’t virally suppressed after five years and 91% of these (40/44) had no virologic data available for review at that time point because they had left the study, which is common for a clinical trial of this duration.
 While two participants developed protocol-defined virologic failure (PDVF) through Week 48 on the every-two-month dosing arm, one with treatment-emergent, non-nucleoside reverse transcriptase inhibitor (NNRTI) and integrase inhibitor (INI) resistance, there have been no additional PDVF cases observed on any arm through five years.